 Previously, Lissy worked in a programmatic and policy capacity with the American Academy of Pediatrics and the National Easter Seal Society, the University of Wisconsin School of Medicine, and NetWellness.
 She is a graduate of Northwestern University and received a Master of Social Work degree from University of Michigan and a Master of Public Health degree from University of Illinois.

 Mary has been with the Foundation since its inception in December 1994.
 Mary began her career with Deaconess in 1987 and held a variety of positions in the accounting department of Deaconess Hospital, the Foundation’s predecessor.
-She is responsible for operational and financial management functions for the Foundation and its five subsidiaries.
+She is responsible for operational and financial management functions for the Foundation.
 Mary has a Bachelor of Science in Accounting from University of Dayton.
 Mary is a Certified Public Accountant (inactive).